lokapal-xyz/education/content/howtodao/07-dao-interactions/On-chain-Interactions/Multi-DAO.md

 weight: 107_000
 ---

-As DAOs increasingly interact, efficient coordination mechanisms are essential to manage inter-DAO relationships, execute joint initiatives, and ensure aligned decision-making.
+Efficient coordination mechanisms are essential to manage inter-DAO relationships, execute joint initiatives, and ensure aligned decision-making.
 Let's explore how multiple DAOs can coordinate governance and create collective frameworks for efficient and aligned operations.

 ---